 The Johns Hopkins Pediatric Orthopaedic Fellowship provides comprehensive training for people who want to practice pediatric orthopaedic surgery in a private practice or academic setting.
-The fellow will obtain experience both in the clinic and operating room.
-This well-rounded fellowship includes ample clinical and research opportunities.
+The fellow will obtain experience both in the clinic and operating room while providing ample clinical and research opportunities.

 - Positions: one clinical fellow